PennyLaneAI/pennylane/doc/introduction/circuits.rst

 When loading a device, the name of the device must always be specified.
 Further options can then be passed as keyword arguments.
-These options can differ based on the device (for a plugin device, refer to the plugin documentation for available device options).
+These options can differ based on the device.
+For a plugin device, refer to the plugin documentation for available device options.

-The two most important important options are the ``wires`` and ``shots`` argument.
+The two most important device options are the ``wires`` and ``shots`` arguments.

 Wires
 *****